academe/omnipay-helcim/docs/HostedPages-Purchase.md

     // Generate your transaction ID.
     // Must be unique and not guessable, unlike this example.
+    // Save this transaction ID in the session.
     $transactionId = date('Y-m-d_H-i-s');

     // Optional personal details where known.